Canpu999/DUGMA/README.md

 # DUGMA

-After our paper "DUGMA: Dynamic Uncertainty-Based Gaussian Mixture Alignment" is accepted, we will release its code here only for the research purpose.
+Our paper "DUGMA: Dynamic Uncertainty-Based Gaussian Mixture Alignment" has been accepted by 3DV 2018, we will release its code, datasets we used and supplementary materials in the paper here only for the research purpose.

-We have submitted our paper with our code to ECCV 2018.

 Thanks a lot.
 Can Pu